MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/New-CsTeamsEmergencyCallingPolicy.md

 ```

 ### -NotificationMode
 The type of conference experience for security desk notification.
+Support for the ConferenceUnMuted mode is pending.

 ```yaml
 Type: Microsoft.Teams.Policy.Administration.Cmdlets.Core.NotificationMode